 - ½ cup coconut threads

-- 1 tsp baking powder check label if gluten free
+- 1 teaspoon baking powder check label if gluten free

-- ½ tsp baking soda check label if gluten free
+- ½ teaspoon baking soda check label if gluten free

 - Zest of a lemon

-- 2 flax eggs (1 tbsp ground flax seed and 2½ tbsp water for each flax egg)
+- 2 flax eggs (1 tablespoon ground flax seed and 2½ tablespoon water for each flax egg)

 - ½ cup coconut oil melted if solid